rust-lang/book/src/ch03-04-data-types-in-rust.md

 }
 ```

-In this program, we first create a tuple, and bind it to the name `tup`.
-We
+In this program, we first create a tuple and bind it to the name `tup`.
+We then
-then use a pattern with `let` to take `tup` and turn it into three separate
+use a pattern with `let` to take `tup` and turn it into three separate
 bindings, `x`, `y`, and `z`.
 This is called ‘destructuring’, because it breaks
 the single tuple into three parts.

-Finally, we print the value of `x`, which is `6.4`.
+Finally, we print the value of `y`, which is `6.4`.

 #### Tuple Indexing